d2l-ai/d2l-en/chapter_recurrent-modern/encoder-decoder.md

 Encoder-decoder architectures
 can handle inputs and outputs
-that both consist of variable-length sequences and thus are suitable for seq2seq problems such as machine translation.
+that both consist of variable-length sequences and thus are suitable for sequence-to-sequence problems such as machine translation.
 The encoder takes a variable-length sequence as input and transforms it into a state with a fixed shape.